ArcovanBreda/CEConvDL2/blogpost.md

 \end{align}
 \tag{3}$$

-Using the substitution $h \rightarrow uh$ and the notation defining the so-called lifting layer/convolution:
+Using the substitution $h \rightarrow uh$ and the notation defining the left regular representation, whereby the group is acting on the transitive input space of the function $f: X \rightarrow Y$:

 $$\begin{align}
 \[ L_g f \](x) = \[ f \circ g^{-1} \](x) = f(g^{-1}x)